 About Refractive Surgery

 Refraction is the process of light passing through one object to another.
 When light passes through the eye (cornea and lens), the retina converts it into a message that is sent to the brain to interpret the image we are seeing.
 When a refraction error occurs, that means there is a problem with how light is traveling through the eye and being interpreted by the retina.
 This is usually the result of an abnormal shape of the cornea, advanced age, or the specific length of the eyeball.
 Refraction errors can cause visual impairments, including nearsightedness, farsightedness, age-related near vision loss, and astigmatism.
 Thanks to modern ocular care, these conditions can be improved with refractive surgery.
-Our highly trained eye surgeons, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney at Stone Oak Ophthalmology Center in San Antonio, TX, are exceptionally skilled in performing ocular surgeries, such as LASIK, PRK, and RLE to correct refraction disorders.
+Our highly trained eye surgeons, Dr. Allison Young and Dr. Jana Waters at Stone Oak Ophthalmology Center in San Antonio, TX, are exceptionally skilled in performing ocular surgeries, such as LASIK, PRK, and RLE to correct refraction disorders.

 The best candidates for refractive correction surgery are typically 18 years of age or older, are in overall good health, and have vision impairments that prevent them from seeing properly.
 We offer three different types of refractive surgeries, including LASIK, PRK, and RLE.
 Since every patient will have varying needs, the specific type of surgery that is best for you will be determined after a comprehensive eye exam and diagnostic testing.
 Once our surgical team has evaluated your condition and discussed your unique lifestyle and personal preferences, we can make our recommendation on which procedure may be ideal for you.